-- Unless stated otherwise: - Information contained in this report covers only those trees that were examined and reflects the condition of those trees at the time of the inspection. - The inspection is limited to visual examination of the subject trees from ground level only and without dissection, excavation, probing or coring.
+- Unless stated otherwise: - Information contained in this report covers only those trees that were examined and reflects the condition of those trees at the time of the inspection. - Report valid for a period of 2 years from date of survey - The inspection is limited to visual examination of the subject trees from ground level only and without dissection, excavation, probing or coring.
 There is no warranty or guarantee, expressed or implied, that problems or deficiencies of the subject trees may not arise in the future. - This report has been prepared for the sole use and benefit of the client.
 Any liability of Tree Solutions shall not be extended to any third party. - No part of this report can be reproduced without the authorisation of Tree Solutions Ltd.